keslogger/HoKMap/README.md

 Extract and open the .html in Chrome (Firefox and others may have bugs)

 To use:
-- 1 click on the icon to place a blue border
+- 1 click on the hero icons to place a blue border
-- 2 clicks on the icon to place a red border
+- 2 clicks on the hero icons to place a red border
-- Click and drag on the map to draw/write
+- Click and drag on the map with left click to draw/write
-- There is no eraser tool yet, so you have to refresh the page to erase everything.
+- Click and drag on the map with right click to erase what you wrote/drew

 I'm leaving it public so that others can take advantage of this to improve the game's international competitive scenario, in addition to making room for this program to become even better.